yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud-providers/gcp.md

 ### Google Cloud Platform (GCP)

-If you plan to run YugabyteDB nodes on Google Cloud Platform (GCP), all you need to provide on YugaWare UI is your cloud provider credentials.
-YugaWare will use those credentials to automatically provision and de-provision instances that run Yugabyte.
+If you plan to run YugabyteDB nodes on Google Cloud Platform (GCP), all you need to provide on YugabyteDB Admin Console is your cloud provider credentials.
+The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run YugabyteDB.
 An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.

 ## Configure GCP